TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage_ADAuth_AzureFiles_TSG/insight-assembly-name-invalid.md

 <!--issueDescription-->
 Please follow below steps to resolve customer issues when they get this error while trying to Import Hybrid PowerShell module.

-1. Uninstall Az module
+1.Uninstall Az module

-2. Ensure that PowerShell 5.1 or above is installed
+2.Ensure that PowerShell 5.1 or above is installed

-3. If PowerShell version is not 5.1 or above, upgrade to latest version.
+3.If PowerShell version is not 5.1 or above, upgrade to latest version.

-4. Install latest Az module version and restart the PowerShell session.
+4.Install latest Az module version and restart the PowerShell session.

-5. Attempt to import AzFilesHybrid Module again
+5.Attempt to import AzFilesHybrid Module again
 <!--/issueDescription-->